ihateblueb/residential/README.md

 ### Nations

 Nations will require at least one member town and require a capitol.
 The capitol's mayor does not have to be the nation's leader, but they can be.
+Nations may distribute funds to towns by a flat amount or based on residents.
+Nations may distribute funds to residents by a flat amount.

 #### Elections (maybe)